ruizhang1996/optimal-sparse-survival-trees-public/README.md

 For examples of dataset files, refer to `experiments/datasets/aids/aids.csv`.
 For an example configuration file, refer to `experiments/configurations/config.json`.
-For documentation on the configuration file, refer to [**Dependency Installation**](/doc/configuration.md)
+For am example of creating reference model file, refer to `python/train_reference.py` For documentation on the configuration file, refer to [**Dependency Installation**](/doc/configuration.md)

 ## As a Python Library with C++ Extensions